Zoom Webinar: Learn and enhance your TypeScript skills | 28th March 2023 | 10 AM PST [10:30 PM IST] Register here

 As the name implies, it is not limited to a single thread.
 It executes the initial continuation of a coroutine in the current call frame and allows the coroutine to resume in whatever thread that is used by the corresponding suspending function, without mandating any specific threading policy.

 “Do you intend to create an app in Kotlin?
-DhiWise is an application development platform for web and mobile applications with an intuitive design and advanced technology support.
+DhiWise is an application development platform for web and mobile apps with an intuitive design and advanced technology support.
 Go agile to build your app faster with DhiWise Android Builder.

 Sign up now!